GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Results

-\paragraph{Leave-One-Out Ablation.} Results are shown in Table~\ref{tab:leave}.
+Results are shown in Table~\ref{tab:leave}.
 Since the five modules are executed sequentially, ablating a specific module only affects its own evaluation metric and those of downstream modules, while leaving upstream metrics unchanged.
-Compared with the complete GroupRAG system, all ablation variants exhibit varying degrees of degradation in final answer accuracy, indicating that each of the five trained modules and their associated RAG components plays a role in the overall performance of GroupRAG.
-A closer comparison across ablation variants shows that four configurations experience the largest drops in answer accuracy (approximately 8\%), corresponding to the removal of trained models and RAG components in the Knowledge-Driven Grouping and Local Reasoning modules.
-In contrast, ablating the Keypoint Extraction and Global Reasoning modules leads to relatively smaller decreases in final accuracy (approximately 3\%).
-Finally, when comparing each ablation setting with the complete GroupRAG configuration, we observe consistent degradation in downstream evaluation metrics following the removal of upstream modules.
+Compared with the complete GroupRAG system, all ablation variants exhibit varying degrees of degradation in final answer accuracy across both datasets, indicating that each of the five trained modules and their associated RAG components plays a role in the overall performance of GroupRAG.
+A closer comparison across ablation variants shows that four configurations experience the largest drops in answer accuracy, corresponding to the removal of trained models and RAG components in the Knowledge-Driven Grouping and Local Reasoning modules (7-9\% on MedQA, 4-8\% on Bar Exam QA).
+In contrast, ablating the Keypoint Extraction and Global Reasoning modules leads to relatively smaller decreases in final accuracy (approximately 3-5\%).
+The ranking of module importance is preserved across domains.